secretstartups/handbook/content/job-families/marketing/field-marketing-manager.md

 ### Additional Requirements for EMEA

-- Past experience running marketing to develop DACH, BENELUX, Nordics, and/or UK & Ireland.
+- Past experience running marketing to develop DACH, BENELUX, Nordics, Southern Europe, and/or UK & Ireland.
 - Robust understanding of marketing to the automotive, banking, and tech sectors.

 ## Field Marketing Manager